Vietnam.vn - Nền tảng quảng bá Việt Nam

 Van Long started in Hanoi on April 11 and was supported by the capital's runner community running from Hoan Kiem Lake to the suburbs.
 The runner born in 1985 then ran 100 km to Ninh Binh on the first day, then another 100 km to Thanh Hoa on the second day.

 Van Long's cross-country run this year took place in harsher weather than the first time, when the heat wave spread across the country.
-However, he was still accompanied by runners from most localities on the 1,840 km route.
-Van Long called for fundraising for the "Warm Clothes for Children" campaign to help poor and disadvantaged children in his hometown of Gia Lai, and at the same time wanted to inspire the running movement and spread the message of healthy living.
+However, he was still accompanied by the runner community in most localities on the distance of about 1,840 km.
+Van Long called for fundraising for the "Warm Clothes for Children" to help poor and disadvantaged children in his hometown of Gia Lai, and at the same time wanted to inspire the running movement and spread the message of healthy living.

 During the first days of the trip, Van Long ran at a pace of 5:20 to 5:30, then he maintained it at 5:40 to 5:50.
 Only in the last three days did the 39-year-old runner slow down, running at a pace of 6:05 to reach the finish line.